nnwetzel/nnwetzel/README.md

+Hello, I'm Nat.

-Second-year Computer Science student concentrating in Artificial Intelligence at Northeastern University.
-Current Amazon SDE Intern and Future Engineer Scholarship recipient ($40k).
-Adept at problem-solving and eager to learn new technologies.
-Committed to increasing Southeast Asian STEM representation, given my half-Vietnamese heritage.
+I'm a second-year Computer Science student at Northeastern University, concentrating in Artificial Intelligence.
+I’m currently an Amazon SDE Intern and Future Engineer Scholarship recipient.
+I'm adept at problem-solving and eager to learn new technologies.